aditya1709/DTW_kmedoids/README.md

 3. D - Dimension of data sequences (number of features).

 The algorithm was tested on a synthetic vehicle encounter dataset.
 Clustering vehicle encounter data into different kinds of encounters -
+The dataset contained time sequences of 100 steps (duration of 10s) belonging to 3 different classes.
+Each class had 200 samples.
 ![alt text](https://github.com/aditya1709/DTW_kmedoids/blob/master/Confusion_matrix_c.png)